PTSD and the Loss of a Child

 • Flashbacks or nightmares

-• Recurrent, distressing memories of the suffering and ultimately death of the child
+• Recurrent, distressing memories of the suffering and ultimate death of the child

 • Aggressive and/or reckless behavior

-• Severe emotional distress or physical reactions to something reminding you of your child
+• Severe emotional distress or physical reactions to something that reminds you of your child

 • Feelings of hopelessness, detachment, sadness, anger, guilt, shame, or irritability